xiangyuT/raylight/README.md

 *"Why buy 5090 when you can buy 2x5070s"-Komikndr*

+## UPDATE
+- Z Image, Lumina, Model USP FSDP
+- SDXL and SD 1.5 supported through CFG
+- New parallelism, CFG.
+Check models note below about Flux or Hunyuan
+- Qwen Image fix for square dim
+- Hunyuan Video support for FSDP and USP
+- Chroma/Radiance support for FSDP and USP
+- GGUF added thanks to [City96](https://github.com/city96/ComfyUI-GGUF), only in USP mode, not in FSDP
+- Reworked the entire FSDP loader.
+Model loading should now be more stable and faster, as Raylight no longer kills active workers to reset the model state.
+  Previously, this was necessary because Comfy could not remove FSDP models from VRAM, which caused memory leaks.
+- No need to install FlashAttn.
+- SageAttn is now supported.
+- Full FSDP support for Wan, Qwen, Flux, and Hunyuan Video.
+- Full LoRA support.
+- FSDP CPU offload, analogous to block swap/DisTorch.

 ## 🚧 Model Status 🚧

 Hunyuan and Flux are currently **under repair**.